-Compliance is one of the Issuer's support and risk management functions.
-It is intended to assist in managing the Issuer's compliance risk on a consolidated basis.
-Compliance risk can be defined as the risk of legal or regulatory sanctions, financial loss or damage to the Issuer's reputation as a result of failure to comply with applicable laws, regulations, codes of conduct and standards of good practice, which could have an adverse effect on the Issuer's, prospects, and ability to make payments of the Debt Securities.

-Compliance emphasises issues such as market abuse and fraud prevention, anti-money laundering, codes of ethics, avoidance of conflicts of interest and ensuring best practice.
-The Issuer's Compliance Officer supervises that the Issuer's rules on securities trading and insider dealing are followed, and that the Issuer's operations comply with the Act on Securities Transactions, the Act on Actions to Combat Money Laundering and Terrorist Financing, No. 64/2006 ("Act on Actions to Combat Money Laundering and Terrorist Financing") and other relevant legislation and regulations.
-Compliance with these regulations requires significant technical capabilities, the setting up of which can place a significant financial burden on the Issuer.
-The Issuer believes it has in place sufficient policies and procedures to comply with applicable anti- money laundering, anti- bribery and sanctions rules and regulations.
-There is, however, always the risk that the Issuer could suffer if the above-mentioned rules are not followed.
-The Issuer cannot guarantee that further changes to such policies completely prevent situations of money laundering or bribery, for which the Issuer might be held responsible.
+Compliance risk can be defined as the risk of legal or regulatory sanctions, financial loss or damage to the Issuer's reputation as a result of failure to comply with applicable laws, regulations, codes of conduct and standards of good practice, which could have an adverse effect on the Issuer's prospects and ability to make payments in respect of the Debt Securities.
+The Issuer's Compliance Officer monitors that the Issuer's rules on securities trading and insider dealing are followed, and that the Issuer's operations comply with the Act on Securities Transactions, the Act on Actions to Combat Money Laundering and Terrorist Financing, No. 140/2018 ("Act on Actions to Combat Money Laundering and Terrorist Financing"), and other relevant legislation and regulations.